Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

-Of course, this is just an rough estimate.
-While the above list is based on average time for a student to achieve higher proficiency, though the actual time can vary based on a number of factors.
+Of course, this is just a rough estimate.
+While the above list is based on the average time for a student to achieve higher proficiency, though the actual time can vary based on many factors.

 Everything starts and ends with this question.